ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 }
 {% endhighlight %}

-With this amount of code, you can now read, insert, update, and delete clients, which is pretty amazing.
+You can see that with very little code, you can now read, insert, update, and delete clients.

 ## Conclusion